Dual Diagnosis Treatment in Charleston County, SC

 Mount Pleasant Hospital Park West Family Practice

-Mount Pleasant Hospital Park West Family Practice is a dual-diagnosis treatment center in Charleston County, South Carolina that offers treatment for substance use and mental health disorders that include BPD as well as bulimia.
+Mount Pleasant Hospital Park West Family Practice is a dual-diagnosis treatment center in Charleston County, South Carolina that offers treatment services for substance use and mental health disorders that include bipolar disorder as well as antisocial personality disorder.

 Address: 3510 Highway 17 North, Medical Office Building, Suite 320, Mount Pleasant, SC 29466 in Charleston County